By Steve Yankee

 Now your demo may be the demo to end all demo videos.
 But you’ve got to remember that people can be lazy or unwilling to commit to a video project.
 And while your demo will certainly get their interest, by itself it’s usually not enough to get them to call you.
 So you’ve got to realize the value of proper follow-up.
 That includes phone calls, postcards, and even a second or third sales letter if required.
 Get started by writing down your goals.

 I suggest that you sit down with a pen and notepad and write out, first of all, your goals for your demo video.
 You should be as specific as you can be.
-Are you looking to increase your sales with this tape by, say, 20 percent?
+Are you looking to increase your sales with this demo by, say, 20 percent?
 Are you looking to close on half the jobs you get a chance to bid on?
 Are you looking to enhance your credibility…have an opportunity to work on those higher-priced productions…get more wedding work…or do you want to accomplish a combination of these goals?
 Whatever your goals are, write them down and keep them in mind through every step of the creation and production process!

 You should also note down who will be receiving and watching this demo reel.
 Who is your main audience?
 Are you in the wedding video business?
-The brides-to-be and their mothers are your primary audience and you should be targeting them with a wedding-specific demo tape.
+The brides-to-be and their mothers are your primary audience and you should be targeting them with a wedding-specific demo reel.

 In other words, customize your demo to fit the prospect.
 If a business is looking for a program on a new product or service, for instance, you can give them a copy of your ‘general’ demo and then follow it with a dupe of a new product presentation of which typifies your best work.
 I would caution you about mixing what I call ‘retail’ and ‘business’ productions.
 If I were a VP of sales for a large company, I wouldn’t be too impressed with your wedding video skills…and if I were a groom-to-be, conversely I wouldn’t be very interested in seeing how well you lit and shot that mammoth construction crane or a new automatic widgetmaker!

 And while we’re talking about planning, remember to keep your demo attractive, to-the-point and short!
-Unless you have a dynamite story line or way-cool visuals, your demo should be from three to six minutes in length.
+Unless you have a dynamite story line or way-cool visuals, your demo should be from three to four minutes in length.
 Get in there, get your point across, wrap things up and get out!